DerrickLamers/grblwiki/Frequently-Asked-Questions.md

 We miss them too!
 In versions prior to Grbl v1.1, the `$$` machine settings printout used to have nice text descriptions after each one to let you know what you are looking at.
 In Grbl v1.1, these are gone.
 Basically, it came down to using nearly a 1KB for these nice settings descriptions or removing a feature like the new laser mode or real-time overrides.
 As you can tell, the features won!
 However, to help with this problem of just looking at a whole bunch of confusing numbers, we've asked GUI developers to help out and add these descriptions for users inside their programs.
 We've added some easy to parse CSV files in the `/doc/csv/` folder that will always be kept updated for them.
 If your GUI doesn't do that, let them know about the CSV files!

 #### Writing individual settings is tedious.
 Is there a way to speed this up?
 Yes, there is a very simple way to write all of your settings at once.
 Just copy and paste the current settings to a text file, meaning the whole print-out of the '$$' command with labels and all.
 Grbl will ignore those labels because they are inside '()' comments.
 Change the values after the '=' characters to whatever you need.
-Save the file and stream it to grbl using the 'simple_stream.py' streaming script in the '/script' folder of our repo.
+Save the file and stream it to Grbl using the 'simple_stream.py' streaming script in the '/script' folder of our repo.
 (Or, you can use the other streaming script `stream.py` with the `-s` settings-mode flag.)
 Once it's streamed, all your settings are updated!

 #### My Grbl settings and parameters are all funky after flashing Grbl!
 How do I clear my EEPROM to start from a clean slate?!
 After flashing, Grbl tries to check the settings in EEPROM.
 If it finds an incompatibility, it will automatically clear the EEPROM and restore its default.
 We try to cover all scenarios within the limited flash space we can devote to checking it, but sometimes we miss something and the data in the EEPROM may be incompatible with the version you have.
 Or, something went wrong with flashing process and corrupted the EEPROM, which does happen every once in a while.
 This results in the data having weird numbers and values.
 In Grbl v0.9j and later, the easiest way to clear out the EEPROM is to use the `$RST=*` command.
 This will restore the EEPROM space that Grbl uses to their defaults.